 - Attainable: Don’t set lofty, unrealistic goals.
 Look at your past digital fundraising results and aim for a realistic objective.
 “We will increase e-newsletter subscriptions by 30%.”

 - Relevant: Your goals should be stepping stones to your ultimate mission.
 Make sure that every goal you set is tied to a broader marketing goal.
 “We will increase e-newsletter subscriptions by 30% to retain more donors.”

 - Time-based: Objectives should have a deadline and be monitored regularly.
 “We will increase e-newsletter subscriptions by 30% by the end of the third quarter to retain more donors.”

-By using this method, your goals will drive meaningful conversions and support your nonprofit’s mission.
-Download our SMART Goals Template to start planning your advertising goals today.
+Using this method, your goals will drive meaningful conversions and support your nonprofit’s mission.
+Use our SMART Goals Template to start planning your advertising goals today.

 2. Define your target audience.

 For each campaign or event you plan, you should have a specific audience in mind.
 This audience can include new donors, existing donors, lapsed donors, major donors, and more.
 Start by collecting the following data to determine your target market:

 - Age: By dividing your ad strategy into specific age groups, you can ensure that you’re getting through to the right audience.
 A study by the USPS found that ads designed to elicit an emotional response were more effective with younger consumers, while those that describe a product’s function, especially in print format, were relatively more effective with older adults.

 - Location: Implement geo-targeting to provide the most relevant ads to people in your area.
 Geo-targeting is the practice of targeting visitors online with localized or location-appropriate content based on a visitor’s geographic location.